duchieuvn/stable-diffusion-finetuning/readme.md

 # Stable Diffusion Fine-Tuning

-A PyTorch-based project for fine-tuning Stable Diffusion models on custom datasets.
+A PyTorch-based project for LoRA fine-tuning Stable Diffusion models on custom datasets.
 This repository provides Python scripts for training the model with specific visual concepts and generating high-quality images based on your fine-tuned model.

 ## Results